locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 }
 ```

-All of the intrinsic types implement Display and Debug.
+All of the intrinsic types implement `Display` and `Debug`.
 We can explicitly implement Display on our own structs too:

 ```rust
 use std::fmt::{self, Formatter, Display};